oracle/python-oracledb/doc/src/user_guide/appendix_a.rst

 enable Thick mode.

-The following table summarizes the Oracle Database features supported by python-oracledb Thin and Thick modes, and by cx_Oracle 8.3.
+The following table summarizes the Oracle Database features supported by python-oracledb Thin and Thick modes, and by the obsolete cx_Oracle driver.
 For more details see :ref:`driverdiff` and :ref:`compatibility`.

 .. list-table-with-summary::  Features Supported by python-oracledb and cx_Oracle 8.3
     :header-rows: 1
     :class: wy-table-responsive
     :align: center
     :summary: The first column displays the Oracle feature.
-The second column indicates whether the feature is supported in the python-oracledb Thin mode.
-The third column indicates whether the feature is supported in the python-oracledb Thick mode.
-The fourth column indicates if the feature is supported in cx_Oracle 8.3.
+The second column indicates whether the feature is supported in python-oracledb Thin mode.
+The third column indicates whether the feature is supported in python-oracledb Thick mode.
+The fourth column indicates if the feature is supported in the obsolete cx_Oracle driver.

     * - Oracle Feature
       - python-oracledb Thin Mode